CodeByAidan/Project-Skidhub/README.md

 - [x] Settings menu (Allows you to change the settings of the application)
 - [x] Easy CLI (Easy to use!)
 - [x] Automation (Download with ease, no need to type in the commands every time!
 Just run the application and it will do the rest!
 1 click and you're done!)
-- [ ] Error Handling (Currently working on this, will be added soon)
+- [ ] Error Handling (Traceback errors and ways to fix them.)
+- [ ] Search menu (Instead of downloading files, search for where they are and create link(s) directly to the said file)

 ## How to install